ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 To the extent possible, keep common schema and data setups in your liquibase `db/changelog/**` for the service and its unit tests, integration tests, and performance tests.

-BIP Framework provides managed dependencies for H2, Postgres, and Oracle.

-Note that for non-embedded database types (e.g. postgres, oracle), the database schema must already exist.
+Note that for non-embedded database types (e.g. postgres, oracle), the database schema(s) must already exist.
 Preparation can be very simple, for example:

 * In pgadmin right-click on _Databases > Create > Database..._ and in the dialog specify the database name and click _Save_.
-This creates the schema.
+This creates the named schema in the db container.

-* You can manually add tables, or you can make table creation a changeset in your master changelog.
-An example of this can be found in the bip-reference-person [db.changelog-master.yaml](https://github.com/department-of-veterans-affairs/bip-reference-person/blob/master/bip-reference-person/src/main/resources/db/changelog/db.changelog-master.yaml) file.
+* It is recommended to create tables as a changeset in your master changelog, rather than manually creating them.
+An example of this can be found in the bip-reference-person [db/changelog/persondocs/dbinit.yml](https://github.com/department-of-veterans-affairs/bip-reference-person/blob/master/bip-reference-person/src/main/resources/db/changelog/persondocs/dbinit.yml) file.

 **Single Datasource Projects**